 Columns allow you to record specific details of your sprints' data.
 Within the columns we've added for you, you can fill in the information necessary to decide when we need to tackle each task and who we should assign them to.

-Here are some key columns included in the "Sprint Management" template:
+Here are some key columns included in the "Tasks" template:

 - Owner - This People Column allows the team to assign the team member responsible for each task.
 The People Column is a really helpful way to create accountability and to help our team visualize workload distribution and avoid over-allocating tasks.